means-to-meaning/FirstAlexaSkills/README.rst

 6. Everything was building up to this point, since now you can handle the Alexa intent on your device, and the best bit is that you can immediately send a reply, which will be forwarded back to Alexa and magic!
 The Echo will reply you.

 New to programming, or Python?
 Checkout the `15 minute mini-intro`_!
+If you are thinking of setting up a hackathon to develop some new third-party Alexa skills, this `guide`_ has you covered!

 .. _`Alexa Skills Kit`: https://developer.amazon.com/alexa-skills-kit
 .. _`official ASK starter guide`: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide